 1. I was really pleased with the way it turned out.
 I ordered a good quality cotton print on a fat quarter, and it was exactly what I was looking for.

-2. My first step in adding color was to choose some acrylics and water them down a lot.
+2. My first step in adding color was to choose some acrylic paints and water them down a lot.
 It was very helpful to have a nice wide margin of fabric around the blocks so that I could test colors.

 3. I added thin washes of the colors and built up some layers to make them fade into each other.
 I let the paints dry and then heat set them with an iron.